 Let me take time out of my busy couch-surfing schedule to explore just how a person can end up being a lazy bum while another can be quite hardworking.
 While the tendency to be lazy seems to be inherent in all of us, not everyone succumbs to the temptation in the same degree.
 So why’s that?

-That’s a very good question, and in fact many thinkers have been contemplating the subject far more industriously than I can even imagine.
+Why am I so lazy?
+Is a very good question, and in fact many thinkers have been contemplating the subject far more industriously than I can even imagine.
 After all, on the whole, laziness doesn’t exactly provide a lot of rewards, while hard work tends to offer a lot of benefits.
 If you workout hard and exercise diligently, you get a more appealing body and you live longer.
 You work harder at the office, and you get a promotion.
 Even doing the chores at home provides you with a better environment to relax in.

 According to Religion